Individual Savings Account (ISA / NISA) are a way of saving and investing without paying any tax on the returns you make.

 Types of ISAs

 - Cash ISAs, which work like a regular savings account and feature the added benefit of tax-free interest.
+However there are no guarantees and investments can go down as well as up.

 - Stocks and shares ISAs, which allow you to invest in funds, structured investments, or in the stock market.
 This extra risk can make for a potentially higher return.